Skip to main content

 Moving at the Speed of Trust

-- Thoughts and Feelings about COVID-19 Vaccination in Black Communities
+- Thoughts and Feelings about Vaccination in Black Communities

-The platform was created in partnership with Evenings and Weekends Consulting, a values-driven organization committed to achieving equity and justice – including, centrally, combatting anti-Black racism.
+The platform was created in partnership with The Federation of Black Canadians (FBC), a national, non-profit organization, driven by Black organizations across the country to advance the social, economic, political and cultural interests of Canadians of African descent, and Evenings and Weekends Consulting, a values-driven organization committed to achieving equity and justice – including, centrally, combatting anti-Black racism.

 Cause